All resources

 Practical rule

-If your summary tells the reader what role you fit, what experience defines you, and why that matters in two seconds, it is doing its job.
+If your summary makes it clear what you do, what experience defines you, and why that matters in two seconds, it is doing its job.

 See where your resume needs work